 Montessori schools are schools who are specifically child-led and is characterized by "an emphasis on independence, freedom within limits, and respect for a child's natural psychological development, as well as technological advancements in society(2).
 Montessori schools worldwide employ the "Peace Table" to prevent bullying.
 Children who are in a disagreement may go to the peace table to discuss and solve their problem.

+In many cases, children who are not taught by their parents or teachers to be respectful toward others will learn to do so the hard way, as they find themselves frequently put off by their peers - or else they will not learn and will continue to find it difficult to get along with others as they continue to be perceived as rude or adverse.
 It's important for children to learn that people will judge them by how they make others feel, over anything else.
 A child who is polite and shows respect for others will make real friends much more easily than a child who consistently makes other feel bad.
 As the child is off-putting, they find themselves feeling contrary and the rudeness/isolation cycle continues until the child either develops better social skills or gives up on trying to have or make friends altogether.

 Middle Childhood 6-12